What is the best time of year to sell a house?

-Over the past couple of years, the real estate market has been exceptionally hot for sellers.
-But even in a more typical market, timing is everything, and this is particularly true when selling a house.
-In fact, sellers can potentially net thousands of dollars more if they sell during the peak months of May, June, and July versus the two slowest months of the year, October and December, according to a 2021 report by ATTOM Data Solutions.
+Some patterns and trends usually do hold true throughout the year, and one is that late spring and early summer are the best times to sell.
+Sellers can net thousands of dollars more if they sell during the peak months of May, June and July versus the two slowest months of the year, October and December, according to a 2022 report by ATTOM Data Solutions.

 Best month to sell a house

-Late spring — specifically, the month of May — is the best time to sell a house, netting a 13.4 percent seller premium, based on ATTOM’s analysis of single-family home and condo sales over the past 10 years.
+Late spring — specifically, the month of May — is the best time to sell a house.
+Homes sold in May net a 12.6 percent seller premium (the amount above the home’s market value), based on ATTOM’s analysis of single-family home and condo sales over the past 10 years.

 Best (and worst) times of year to sell, by month